JiamingZhuo/jiamingzhuo.github.io/_pages/about.md

 # 🏫 Education

 - *2022.09 - Present*, Ph.D. in Control Science and Engineering, Hebei University of Technology, Tianjin, China.
-(Successive Postgraduate and Doctoral Programs of Study)
+(Integrated Masters with PhD)
 - *2019.09 - 2022.09*, M.Sc. in Computer Science and Technology, Hebei University of Technology, Tianjin, China.
 - *2017.09 - 2019.06*, B.Eng. in Computer Science and Technology, Linyi University, Shandong, China.